 Members & Membership

-MAGI's next Clinical Research Conference will be in Philadelphia, May 4-7, 2014.
+MAGI's next Clinical Research Conference will be in San Francisco, November 9-12, 2014.
 Over 90 sessions and workshops will offer practical tips in a coherent program for operations, regulatory compliance, contracts and budgets.
 We anticipate continuing growth, with over 500 attendees.
 Over 99% of attendees were satisfied with the last MAGI conference.
 To see future conferences, click here.

 Model Clinical Trial Agreement